 - Departments are encouraged to nominate only one candidate for this award.
-If multiple candidates are nominated, the Chair or Dean will be contacted to rank order candidates (no ties).
-Nominations from "centers" will not be accepted; nominations must be submitted from a faculty member's home department.
+If multiple candidates are nominated, the Chair or Dean will be contacted to rank order their candidates (no ties) for reviewers.
+Nominations from "centers" will not be accepted; nominations must be submitted from a faculty member's home Department.

 - The one-time award amount of $10,000 is to be used to promote the awardee's program of research and creativity during the academic year subsequent to the award's presentation.

 - Awardees will be recognized at the annual Faculty Awards Dinner, which is generally scheduled in the late Spring.

 - DSA awards may be used for OPS expenses, research-related travel and supplies, and graduate student support (including fringe benefits); a budget plan is not required.

 - DSA awards do not support faculty salary.